HeardLibrary/digital-scholarship/lod/sparql.md

 The Wikidata query examples above can be pasted directly into the [Wikidata Query Service](https://query.wikidata.org/) query box.
 The resulting triples will show up in tabular form in the box at the bottom of the page.

-This method is find for testing queries.
+This method is fine for testing queries.
 But one major deficiency of those results is that language tagging and xsd: datatyping are not shown in the results.
-Also, the results can be downloaded, but the downloaded formats are not valid serializations of RDF triples.
+Also, the results can be downloaded to a file, but the downloaded formats are not valid serializations of RDF triples.

 To get clean RDF triples, we need to use a client that can carry out HTTP calls and return the results in a usable form.
 [Postman](https://www.getpostman.com/) is a relatively easy to use graphical application that can be used for this purpose.